 This six-year program includes three years of undergraduate courses in the B.S. in Life Sciences curriculum, followed by three years in the M.S. in Physician Assistant Studies program, which provides professional education for an entry-level position in the field of study.

-This combined B.S.-M.S. program is specifically designed for exceptional high school students entering directly from high school who wish to be admitted to the Master of Science program in PA Studies after completing a 3-year undergraduate curriculum.
-High school students applying to the undergraduate phase are required to have a minimum SAT score of 1100 or an ACT of 24 and a high school minimum cumulative average grade of 90.
+The program is designed for exceptional high school students who wish to be admitted to the master's program.
+High school students applying to the undergraduate phase are required to have a minimum SAT score of 1100 or an ACT of 24 and a high school minimum cumulative average grade of 90

-In addition, the following qualifying criteria must be submitted through the CASPA application:
+In addition, the following qualifying criteria must be submitted via the CASPA application:

-Graduates of the master's degree program are eligible to sit for the Physician Assistant National Certification Examination (PANCE) administered by the National Commission on Certification of Physician Assistants (NCCPA).
-Almost all states require applicants for physician assistant licensure to pass the certification examination.
-The physician assistant program is accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
+Graduates of the master's degree program are eligible to take the Physician Assistant National Certification Examination administered by the National Commission on Certification of Physician Assistants.
+All states require applicants for physician assistant licensure to pass the certification examination.
+NYIT's program is accredited by the Accreditation Review Commission on Education for the Physician Assistant.